1MAGNOVA/airbnb-clone-project/README.md

 authorization - Provisioning action when app is granted permission to carry out transaction Rate Limiting - Preventing excessive use of app resources and limiting

+**CI/CD Pipeline**
+these are automated processes of building, testing and deploying the project. tools include - Docker, Jenkins, Terraform, Openshift, Azure